disparter/raindrop-catcher/README.md

 1. Clone the repository to your local machine
 2. Navigate to the project directory
-3. Run the following command to build the project: gradle desktop:dist
+3. Run the following command to build the project: ./gradlew desktop:dist
 4. Run the following command to start the game: java -jar desktop/build/libs/desktop-1.0.jar

 ## How to Play